-Michael Mauboussin, chief investment strategist at Legg Mason, offers two simple techniques to improve the quality of your decision making: a decision journal and a checklist.
+Michael Mauboussin, chief investment strategist at Legg Mason and our first interview on the podcast, offers two simple techniques to improve the quality of your decision making: a decision journal and a checklist.

 Many years ago when I first met Danny Kahneman, and Kahneman is one of the preeminent psychologists in the world who won a Nobel Prize for economics in 2002, even though he's never taught an economics class.

 When I pose him the question, what is a single thing an investor can do to improve his or her performance, he said almost without hesitation, go down to a local drugstore and buy a very cheap notebook and start keeping track of your decisions.
 And the specific idea is whenever you're making a consequential decision, something going in or out of the portfolio, just take a moment to think, write down what you expect to happen, why you expect it to happen and then actually, and this is optional, but probably a great idea, is write down how you feel about the situation, both physically and even emotionally.
 Just, how do you feel?
 I feel tired.
 I feel good, or this stock is really draining me.
 Whatever you think.

 The key to doing this is that it prevents something called hindsight bias, which is no matter what happens in the world.
 We tend to look back on our decision-making process, and we tilt it in a way that looks more favorable to us, right?
 So we have a bias to explain what has happened.